shaik1002/biggitlabbomb/doc/user/project/merge_requests/reviews/suggestions.md

 Prerequisites:

-- You must have a role for the project that allows you to commit to the source branch.
+- You must have a role in the project that allows you to commit to the source branch.

 To reduce the number of commits added to your branch, apply multiple suggestions in a single commit.